hpc-uk/build-instructions/OpenFOAM/README.md

 Notes
 -----

-### MPI Support
+### Cirrus MPI Support

-All versions of OpenFOAM are compiled against SGI MPI.
+All versions of OpenFOAM are compiled against HPE MPI.

 To use OpenFOAM with MPI you must load the `mpt` module in your scripts.